 What the Law says about protection of personal information

-The Law on Data Protection is derived from various pieces of legislation including the Data Protection Act and the General Data Protection Regulation (the ‘GDPR’) which will become enforceable on 25 May 2018.
-The GDPR states that personal data (information relating to a person that can be individually identified) can only be processed if there is a legal ground to do so.
-Activities like collecting, storing and using personal information would fall into the GDPR’s definition of processing.
-The GDPR provides six legal grounds under which personal information can be processed in a way that is lawful.
+The handling of your personal data is governed by the UK GDPR and Data Protection Act 2018.
+The law states that personal data (information relating to a person that can be individually identified) can only be processed if there is a legal ground to do so.
+Activities like collecting, storing and using personal information would fall into the UK GDPR’s definition of processing.
+The UK GDPR provides six legal grounds under which personal information can be processed in a way that is lawful.
 For the processing to be permitted by law, at least one of the legal grounds must apply.

 The four legal grounds that are most relevant to Starlight’s use of your personal information are: